Chapter 13 Debt Limits (2022 update)

 Second, you have to compare your debts against the debt limits.
 These numbers constantly change.
 And to be honest, we bankruptcy lawyers have to look them up, since in most cases they’re not a factor.
 And just when we learn them, they change again.

-These values took effect on 4/1/2019, and seem to be still be the most current.
+These values are effective 4/1/2022, and seem to be still be the most current.
 Normally, you’d check a government website for updated values.
 However, as of this writing, even the courts are still listing the chapter 13 debt limits that are from before 2019.
+Other sites, though, seem to be more current.

 Another issue arises with student loans, particularly if you cosigned as a parent plus loan and it’s not really your debt.
 Or is it?